How to execute a successful management buyout (MBO)

 While there are many options for financing a transaction, there is one key aspect: the importance of a financial arrangement that anticipates contingencies and future investments.

-“In a business transfer, there are always unforeseen situations, good or bad, and the new team of owners must have the necessary leeway to make adjustments and seize opportunities,” Drouin says.
+“In a business transfer, there are always unforeseen situations, good or bad, and the new team of owners must have the necessary leeway to make adjustments and seize opportunities,” Blouin says.
 “No one buys a business to leave it as is, so it takes money to grow it.”

 Feel free to contact us to schedule an appointment with our experts to discuss a management buyout.